 Real Money: Just how strict is the 12/31 FSA deadline?

 Just take a look around FSAstore.com and you'll notice that we're racing toward the year-end FSA deadline.
-And there's a good reason -- a LOT of people have their deadlines fall on the end of the calendar year.
+And there's a good reason -- a LOT of people have their deadlines fall at the end of the calendar year.
 It's an exciting time around here (and for anyone getting great deals on FSA-eligible products) but it doesn't apply to all FSA holders.

 So, the first thing you need to do is contact your FSA administrator, to be 100% sure of your deadline, and your options.
 If you do have the 12/31 deadline, it's technically pretty strict, but that doesn't mean you have to submit all your claims by the end of the year.

-If you have a 12/31 deadline, there are two other dates in 2020 you need to be aware of — March 15 and March 31.
+If you have a 12/31 deadline, there are two other dates you need to be aware of — March 15 and March 31.
 These are both deadlines that may apply to you to but they're drastically different in terms of the last date you can spend your FSA funds.

 Confused?
 Not to worry, we've got you covered.

 Which deadline do you have?

 As I mentioned before, there are two separate deadlines.
 The grace period for December 31 plans ends on March 15, while the run out period typically ends on March 31